rhomobile/rhomobile-docs/eb/en/edge/api/printing.md

 ### connect()
-Connect to a printer using default options.
+<p>Connect to a printer using default options.
 Works asynchronously, use callback to check the result.
 If connection is successful printer state and properties are automatically updated.
-NB: default options are defined by printer SDK and platform and may vary between different devices.
+NB: default options are defined by printer SDK and platform and may vary between different devices.</p>

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>